zendframework/zend-expressive/doc/book/features/container/pimple.md

     return new PlatesRenderer();
 };

-// These next two can be added in any environment; they won't be used unless
+// These next two can be added in any environment; they won't be used unless:
-// you add the WhoopsErrorHandler as the FinalHandler implementation:
+// - (Expressive 1.X): you add the WhoopsErrorHandler as the FinalHandler
+//   implementation:
+// - (Expressive 2.X): you add the WhoopsErrorResponseGenerator as the
+//   ErrorResponseGenerator implementation
 $container['Zend\Expressive\Whoops'] = new Container\WhoopsFactory();
 $container['Zend\Expressive\WhoopsPageHandler'] = new Container\WhoopsPageHandlerFactory();

 // Error Handling

+// - In Expressive 2.X, all environments:
+$container['Zend\Expressive\Middleware\ErrorHandler'] = new Container\ErrorHandlerFactory();

 // If in development:
+// - Expressive 1.X:
 $container['Zend\Expressive\FinalHandler'] = new Container\WhoopsErrorHandlerFactory();
+// - Expressive 2.X:
+$container['Zend\Expressive\Middleware\ErrorResponseGenerator'] = new Container\WhoopsErrorResponseGeneratorFactory();

 // If in production:
+// - Expressive 1.X:
 $container['Zend\Expressive\FinalHandler'] = new Container\TemplatedErrorHandlerFactory();
+// - Expressive 2.X:
+$container['Zend\Expressive\Middleware\ErrorResponseGenerator'] = new Container\ErrorResponseGeneratorFactory();

 return $container;
 ```